core-wg/transport-indication/draft-ietf-core-transport-indication.md

 (given that these are the most basic and widespread ones), and the most stable usable name the host has.

+### Unreachable canonical origin addresses

+For devicesc that are not generally reachable at a stable address, it may make sense to use a scheme and authority as the canonical address that can not actually be dereferenced.

+The registered names available for that purpose depend on the locally defined host or service name registry.
+When the Domain Name System (DNS) is used, such names would not be associated with any A or AAAA records (but may still use, for example, TLSA records).

+Such URIs are *only* usable to clients that discover a suitable proxy along with the URI, and which can place sufficient trust in that proxy.

 ## Advertisement through a Resource Directory

 In the Resource Directory specification {{?rfc9176}},